node-red/node-red.github.io/docs/creating-nodes/appearance.md

 and `.html` files.
 These directories get added to the search path when the editor looks for a given icon filename.
 Because of this, the icon filename must be unique.

-The icon should be white on a transparent background, 40 x 60 in size.
+The icon should be white on a transparent background, with a 2:3 aspect ratio, with a minimum of 40 x 60 in size.

 #### Font Awesome icon